 Before reading this post, please note that Korea holds a fond place in my heart and there are many things that I love about the country.
 In fact, I loved my time living in Korea (just look around the site), but this article explains why it is that I chose to stop teaching English in South Korea after just one year.
 In truth, it turned out not to be the last time I lived in Korea as I came back to Korea (Seogwipo, Jeju) to live for a second time, although second time around, I wasn’t teaching English and I loved my time even more on that special island.
 This post is specific to my experiences in Daegu, the place that I first lived.
 Please don’t take this as a slight against the country because it isn’t – it is an explanation of my feelings at the time I stopped teaching.
 The most important point you should get from this article is this: each of us is a different person and we must live life in a way that is correct for ourselves – I wanted to teach for a year and I did it, but I don’t wish to do it again.
 It’s as simple as that.
-Just to highlight how much fun I had, here is a little video I made fore my friends reflecting on that first year I taught in Korea.
+The acid test is this – would I allow someone I cared about to teach in Korea?
+Yes – both my long term girlfriend and brother went to teach in Korea after I did and I was happy for them both to do so.
+To highlight how much fun I had, here is a little video I made fore my friends reflecting on that first year I taught in Korea.

 Shortly following my graduation from university, I spent a year teaching English as a foreign language in Daegu, South Korea.
 Whilst recovering from a broken back, I had a lot of time to consider which country I would teach in.
 After weighing up the pros and cons of each country, I eventually settled on teaching English in Korea due to it being financially lucrative and offering a great opportunity to save money.